sgg444/one.bite.meal/README.md

 --Features:
-1. Search Meal by their name
+1. Search Meal by their name.
 2. Save favrouite meals for future use.
 3. Works on both mobile and desktop devices.